uzh-rpg/rpg_ig_active_reconstruction/README.md

 * **roslaunch ig_active_reconstruction_octomap octomap_world_representation.launch**
 Launches a world representation ROS node using Octomap as a container and offering information gain calculation capabilities.
 * **roslaunch ig_active_reconstruction_ros	basic_view_planner.launch**
-Launches a basic view planner node with a simple command line user interface that allows you to start, pause and stop the procedure
+Launches a basic view planner node with a simple command line user interface that allows you to start, pause and stop the procedure.  **To start the demo, press 'g' and then 'Enter' in this terminal.**

 Play around with the parameters in the different launch files to see what effect they have.